Lrdsnow/PureDriveSDKCPP/README.md

-# PureDriveSDKLinux
+# PureDriveSDKCPP
-- Anki Overdrive SDK but for Linux the og one works just fine on linux but i need this for PureDrive
+- Anki Overdrive SDK rewritten in C++ for PureDrive

-### Warning:
+### how to use:
-- this is a mess rn
+- build and install SimpleBLE from https://github.com/OpenBluetoothToolbox/SimpleBLE
+- run `make lib` to build a library
+- enjoy!